Kids Play Rwanda Coaches

-The Kids Play Rwanda (KPR) team is made up of five men and eight women.
-Specifically recruited to be caring adult role models, nine of these Coaches are local school teachers across our three partner schools, which helps to seamlessly embed ownership and programming into village life.
+The Kids Play Rwanda (KPR) team is made up of seven men and seven women.
+Specifically recruited to be caring adult role models, Eight of these Coaches are local school teachers across our three partner schools, which helps to seamlessly embed ownership and programming into village life.